gonzalo-bulnes/simple_token_authentication/README.md

 Spec examples that are tagged as `public` describe aspects of the gem public API, and MAY be considered as the gem documentation.

 The `private` or `protected` specs are written for development purpose only.
-Because they describe internal behaviour which may change at any moment without notice, they are only executed as a secondary task by the [continuous integration service][travis] and SHOULD be ignored.
+Because they describe internal behaviour which may change at any moment without notice, they are only executed as a secondary task by the [continuous integration service][ci] and SHOULD be ignored.

 Run `rake spec:public` to print the gem public documentation.